<目標達成のお礼>

 Shota Okamoto, Tokyo Bar Association, Shoei Law Office

-We work on human rights issues for foreign nationals, including refugee cases.
-Based on our belief that there is no border in the human rights, we hope to use international human rights treaties in the Japanese courts procedure.
+We are engaged in human rights issues of foreign nationals, including refugee cases.
+Based on the belief that human rights know no borders, we would like to apply international human rights treaties in Japanese court cases.

-The issue of immigration detention has become a topic of public attention in the past few years in Japan.
-We hope that you will support this lawsuit, which seeks to challenge the violation of international human rights treaties by immigration detention.
+The issue of immigration detention has become a hot topic in society in recent years.
+We would appreciate your support for this lawsuit, which directly questions whether immigration detention is a violation of international human rights treaties.